BrnGomes0/ConfigGitHubCommands/README.md

 # Basic commands to work with GitHub How to use GitHub - Step by Step

-## Creating the first commit in a new repository. on the first machine
+## Creating the first commit in a new repository.
+On the first machine

 <strong>First Step</strong> → Create the repository on GitHub

 Give the repository a name, configure whether it will be private or public, choose whether it will contain a Readme.md file.
 <strong>Second Step</strong> → Open VisualStudioCode with the files open, and create a new terminal using GitBash.

 <strong>Third Step</strong> → Follow series of git commands in order